 During and at the end of the financial year, no director was materially interested in any contract of significance in relation to the Company's business other than service contracts.

-Insurance in respect of directors and officers is maintained by WPD's ultimate parent, PPL Corporation.
-The insurance is subject to the conditions set out in the companies acts and remains in ultimate force at the date of signing the Annual Report and Financial Statements.
+Insurance in respect of directors and officers is maintained by the WPD Group's ultimate parent, PPL Corporation.
+The insurance is subject to the conditions set out in the Companies Acts and remains in force at the date of signing the Regulatory Financial Statements.